Frisco Premises Liability Lawyer

 Lastly, invitees are all people on private land for business purposes.
 This is the classification used for all premises liability cases involving malls or grocers.
 Here, a landowner has a duty to take reasonable steps to either protect visitors from unreasonable harm; that owner knows or should have known about, or the owner must warn of such harm.

-A Frisco Premises Liability Lawyer Can Help
+Contact a Frisco Premises Liability Attorney For Help

 Texas property insurance companies know that Texas law is extremely limiting when it comes to premises liability claims.
 Without solid evidence to show that the defendant knew or should have known of the condition causing the harm, most premises liability cases are lost before they get to the trial stage.
 Many injured people assume that just because they were hurt on another’s land they have a valid claim.